acemasterjb/constellation/README.md

 ~~Packaging for executable~~ (instructions given)

+~~Currently working on seeking.~~

-Currently working on seeking.
+Currently woriking on playlist/queuing

 # Mission
 - To create a lightweight music play that can be ran in the terminal/cmd window
 - To provide support for a variety of containers
 - To provide a seamless TUI music player experience
-- Cross-platform support
+- To provice cross-platform support
+- **To make a simple music player that anyone can use**